Uber dealt with class action lawsuit alleging assault by drivers

 The document suggests that Uber has taken shortcuts in its driver screening.
 “Uber has done everything possible to continue using low-cost, woefully inadequate background checks on drivers and has failed to monitor drivers for any violent or inappropriate conduct after they are hired.”

-Jeanne M. Christensen, Partner at Wigdor LLP, sent us the following statement about the claims.
+Jeanne M. Christensen, partner at Wigdor LLP, sent us the following statement about the claims:

-The lawsuit claims that by labeling itself as a “technology” company instead of a “transportation” company, that Uber has been able to avoid costlier background checks.
+The lawsuit claims that by labeling itself as a “technology” company instead of a “transportation” company, Uber has been able to avoid costlier background checks.

 A spokesperson for Uber responded to the lawsuit, telling us, “Uber received this complaint today and we are in the process of reviewing it.
 These allegations are important to us and we take them very seriously.”